Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Canterbury (North) - Ashbury is higher than average nationally.
-The median assessed income is $54,084 and the average income stands at $70,657.
-This contrasts with Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $60,904 (median) and $79,567 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in Canterbury (North) - Ashbury cluster around the 71st percentile nationally.
-Income brackets indicate that the predominant cohort spans 32.9% of locals (4,174 people) in the $1,500 - 2,999 category, aligning with the region where this cohort likewise represents 30.9%.
-A significant 31.5% earn above $3,000 weekly.
-High housing costs consume 16.9% of income, though strong earnings still place disposable income at the 70th percentile and the area's SEIFA income ranking places it in the 8th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Canterbury (North) - Ashbury SA2 is higher than average nationally.
+The median income is $54,084 and the average income stands at $70,657.
+In comparison, Greater Sydney has a median income of $56,994 and an average income of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for September 2025 would be approximately $60,904 (median) and $79,567 (average).
+According to the 2021 Census, household, family and personal incomes in Canterbury (North) - Ashbury cluster around the 71st percentile nationally.
+Income brackets indicate that 32.9% of locals (4,174 people) fall into the $1,500 - $2,999 category, which aligns with the regional trend where this cohort represents 30.9%.
+Notably, 31.5% earn above $3,000 weekly, reflecting pockets of prosperity.
+High housing costs consume 16.9% of income, but strong earnings place disposable income at the 70th percentile nationally.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income